thegabriele97/Operating-Systems-For-Embedded-Systems-_-Learning/TrampolineOS/projects/os4es_assignment_exam/README.md

 In order to satisfy correctly the requested behaviour of the application, the first thing to do is to organize a suitable architecture that can describe it correctly.

 Thanks to the OIL file (that in an OSEK/VDX RTOS it’s used as preliminary configuration of the Operating System), I can setup the **general architecture of the implementation**.
-The most important elements specified in this file are one Task, three Alarms and two Events.
+The most important elements specified in this file are one Task, two Alarms and an Event.

 The single Task is:
 * **TaskTwitterer**: it is an endless-loop tasks that manages inter-messages pause and the right message to display.
 For each message, it calls a function that manages the selected message such as conversion to morse code, display timing, bit timing, inter-bit pauses and so on and so forth.
 It continuously check if the *end flag* is set or if reached the end of the message.
 If it is, the control is returned to *TaskTwitterer*.

-The three Alarms are:
+The two Alarms are:
 * **StopDisplay**: after 180 seconds since its activation, a callback is called whose action is to properly set the *end flag* variable.
-* **BitTiming**: each 100 ms it fires the event *EVTBitTiming* used for bit timing.
+* **GeneralOneShot**: It's used both for bit timing (rising an event each 100 ms) and for inter-message pause long 0.5 seconds.
+It fires the event *EVTGeneralOneShot*.
-* **MsgPause**: activated when the function that manages the message returns.
-After 0.5 second since its activation, the event *EVTMsgPause* is fired up.

 The source code is divided into different parts:
 * **code.cpp**: contains routines for setting up the system like serial port baud rate, the pin to use in order to drive the led and so on and so forth.
 Declares the array of messages to display and other useful variables.